Olympic Sea to Summit Highlights

 Why Choose This Trip

-Girls who are looking for an adventure of land and sea in some of the most beautiful landscapes in the world will love this Olympic Sea to Summit session.
-This trip will have any outdoorsy girl anticipating her next backpacking trip the minute she gets home.
+Campers who are looking for an adventure of land and sea in some of the most beautiful landscapes in the world will love this Olympic Sea to Summit session.
+This trip will have any outdoorsy camper anticipating their next backpacking trip the minute they get home.
 From ocean to rainforest to alpine air, this trip isn’t one to be missed!
 If you like sea kayaking and hiking coastal areas and living in the mountains too - this is the trip for you!
+Limited to 10 campers in the group.